“Difficult” Clinician-Patient Relationships

 - Course InformationDownload PDF

 The “Difficult” Clinician-Patient Relationships (DCPR) workshop is targeted toward clinicians in all specialties and at all stages of their careers.
-The DCPR faculty development course is for clinician leaders and educators involved in professional development.
+The DCPR train-the-trainer faculty course is for clinician leaders and educators involved in professional development who will teach DCPR workshops.

 Faculty development courses can accommodate 6-30 participants to ensure effective experiential learning in small and large groups.